opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

 "one big IP router" abstraction, operators can independently scale the topology to add more capacity or ports by adding more leaves and spines.

-`segmentrouting` and other SD-Fabric apps use the ONOS FlowObjective API, which allow them to be pipeline-agnostic.
+`segmentrouting` and other SD-Fabric apps use the ONOS Flow Objective API, which allow them to be pipeline-agnostic.
 As a matter of fact, SD-Fabric was initially designed to work with fixed-function switches exposing an OpenFlow agent (such as Broadcom Tomahawk, Trident2, and Qumran via the OF-DPA pipeline).
 However, in